 Our first full day in Verona included a tour with Daniel from Veronaround Tours and Workshops.
-Daniel was very accommodating on our tour, while walking around the city to see all the major sites, he stopped to let us grab a cappuccino or espresso at one of his favorite spots near the oldest entrance gate to the city.
+Daniel was very accommodating on our tour while we walked around the city to see all the major sites.
+He stopped to let us grab a cappuccino or espresso at one of his favorite spots near the oldest entrance gate to the city.

 We also visited the ancient arena (the second largest in the Roman Empire), Piazza Bra, Bridges of the River Adige, and learned all about the powerful family, Scalegeri family who ruled for over 100 years in Verona.
 Although a democratic republic, Verona fell under Venetian rule which was also a republic.

-On our four hour tour Daniel also introduced us to the Cheese and Salami Gronde store along the River Adige near the Ponte Pietra bridge.
-There is no experience comparable for me when you can enjoy some red wine, cheese and salami with friends while overlooking Italian mountain terraces filled with ancient ruins and buildings.
+On our four hour tour, Daniel also introduced us to the Cheese and Salami Grande store along the River Adige.
+There is no experience comparable to me when you can enjoy some red wine, cheese, and salami with friends.
+Our restful stop included an overlook of the Italian mountain terraces filled with ancient ruins and buildings.
 Nothing.

-Daniel did such a great job on his tour and we did indeed only see some highlights and learned a great deal about Verona, but I have a feeling there is much more to discover.
+Daniel did such a great job on his tour and we saw some highlights and learned a great deal of Verona, but I have a feeling there is much more to discover.

-On our second day of this journey, Nadia, Mario and son, Iacopo took us on a joy ride through the valleys of Valpolicello to visit a few friends and merchants.
-This was one of the biggest highlights of our whole trip.
+On our second day, Nadia, Mario, and son, Iacopo took us on a joy ride through the valleys of Valpolicella.
+This was one of the biggest highlights of our trip.

 Our first stop was to visit a beautiful hotel just outside of Verona, the Byblos Art Hotel, this amazing villa that once was home to a vintner is now an authentic, original art-centric hotel and spa.
 Breathtaking and decorated with an abundance of colorful pieces it was hard to be pulled away.

-However, we were heading to the Guglielmi Fumane Olive Oil manufacturer in Fumane, a small family oil producer since the 70’s.
+However, we were heading to the Guglielmi Fumane Olive Oil manufacturer in Fumane, a small family oil producer since the ’70s.
 After a short tour of the factory, we enjoyed a lovely olive oil tasting.
 Veronese olive oil is lighter and sweeter than the richer, robust of Tuscany.
-These oils are best for cheeses, light fish, chicken and salads.
-We learned many interesting facts about olives and olive oil like this unforgettable tip.
+These oils are best for cheeses, light fish, chicken, and salads.
+We learned many interesting facts about olives and olive oil like this unforgettable trip.

 **TIP: True EVOO (Extra Virgin Olive oil- Rachael Ray would be proud) should be served warm but not too warm.

 Our next stop was Caprini Salami in Negrar.
-True friends of Mario and Nadia, third generation butcher, Tomasso, gave us an in-depth tour of the manufacturing, production and retail of this nationally famous salami and sausages.
+True friends of Mario and Nadia, Tomasso, a third-generation butcher, gave us an in-depth tour of his retail shop.
 We entered his lovely store for a tasting and instantly were in love with these all-natural, perfectly seasoned meats.
-The bouquet of proscuitto, pancetta, porchetta and cheeses permeate the building.
-One tip we learned about salami is that it needs to be cut at a slanted angle rather than straight on, I’m not sure why this is, but I trust this very tall Italian man with a knife.
+The bouquet of Proscuitto, pancetta, porchetta, and cheeses permeate the building.
+One tip we learned was that salami is that it needs to be cut at a slanted angle rather than straight on.
+I’m not sure why this is, but I trust this very tall Italian man with a knife.

-After a full belly of meats and cheeses we loaded in the cars to visit, Piccoli Vini della Valpolicella where we all knew a sip of the famous Amarone would taste perfect right about now.
-This region is know for Ripasso, Amarone and Recioto, each wine has their own distinction for everyone and in our little group, everyone had their own favorites.
+After a full belly of meats and cheeses, we loaded in the cars to visit, Piccoli Vini della Valpolicella where we all knew a sip of the famous Amarone would taste perfect right about now.
+This region is known for Ripasso, Amarone, and Recioto wines.
+Each wine has its own distinction for everyone and in our little group, everyone had their own favorites.

-It almost makes me grin a little when I find out my favorite wine tends to be the most expensive and have an interesting story.
+It makes me grin a little when I find out my favorite wine is the most expensive and has an interesting story.
 The production of the Amarone wine was by accident by a farmer and a combination of three different grapes.
 Hmmm, an accident and complicated, sounds about right.

 After our full day, we came back to settle into our lovely B&B and rest for yet another day in this beautiful town.
-I am looking forward to my return visit in June to visit my new Italian family and give them plenty of hugs.
-If Verona is on your “bucket list” please consider visiting for more than just a pop-in, you would do yourself a disservice.
-Truly, a charming town that will have you hooked from it’s first embrace.
+I look forward to my return visit in June to visit my new Italian family.
+If Verona is on your “bucket list,” consider visiting for more than just a pop-in.
+You would do yourself a disservice.
+Truly, a charming town that will have you hooked from its first embrace.